JipengYan1995/SRUSSoftware/README.md

 ### Localisation / Tracking / Plotting
 ![Interface2](https://github.com/JipengYan1995/SRUSSoftware/assets/115006782/311cf8a4-5871-47fc-b085-cbb30b4a50fe)
 #### Image Reconstructed from mouse brain data in the Ultra-SR Challenge 2022, provided by Olivier Couture.
-#### Frame rate of the data is one tenth frame rate of the NBME public mouse brain data.
+#### The frame rate of the data is 1/10 of the NBME public mouse brain data.
 ### Parameter Calculation / Animation Generation
 ![Interface3](https://github.com/JipengYan1995/SRUSSoftware/assets/115006782/ef96d5a5-384f-4e6e-9774-6b405218549b)